-Literary Fiction Divisions s A-F and J-L
+Literary Fiction | Divisions A-F and J-L

 Student Name

 Book Title

 Grade Division Bilingual (circle one) Yes No

 School

 School District

 HR Teacher

-All the following must be present t on the project -:

 NOTE: Project is written in the student's own words and information has not been directly copied or plagiarized from any source: websites of books.
 Copyrighted materials have creator or source credits listed.